a-frear/a-frear/README.md

 <h1 align="left">Hi, I'm Amy! ✨</h1>
-<h3 align="left">I'm a frontend developer in Philly.
+<h3 align="left">I'm a web developer in Philly.
 I love working on projects that are fun to explore.</h3>

 🔹 Currently working with the amazing team at [Bluecadet](https://www.bluecadet.com/).

 🌱 Learning **more about animation and accessibility.**

-💬 Building with **Gatsby, Next.js, and Sanity.**
+💬 Building with **Gatsby, Next.js, Sanity, Drupal, and Wordpress.**

 😄 Pronouns: she/her